 In compliance with FL Statute 119.071(5), Palm Beach State College issues this notification regarding the purpose of the collection and use of your social security number.

 Palm Beach State collects your social security number for use in performance of the College's duties and responsibilities.
 To protect your identity, Palm Beach State will secure your social security number from unauthorized access.
 Palm Beach State will never release your social security number to unauthorized parties, and each student at Palm Beach State will be issued a unique student identification number.
 Your unique ID number is used for all associated educational purposes at Palm Beach State such as registration, access of your online records, etc.

 Specifically, Palm Beach State collects students' social security numbers for the following purposes:

 Federal legislation relating to the Hope Tax Credit requires that all postsecondary institutions report the social security number of all postsecondary students to the Internal Revenue Service (IRS).
 This IRS requirement makes it necessary for community colleges to collect the social security number of every student.
-A student may refuse to disclose his or her social security number to the College for this purpose, but the IRS is then authorized to fine the student.
+A student may refuse to disclose his or her social security number to the College for this purpose, but the College is authorized by IRS to fine the student $50.

 In addition to the federal reporting requirements, the public school system in Florida uses social security number as a student identifier (section 1008.386, F.S.).
 In a seamless K-20 system, it is beneficial for postsecondary institutions to have access to the same information for purposes of tracking and assisting students in the smooth transition from one education level to the next.
 All social security numbers are protected by federal regulations and are never released to unauthorized parties.